Tatsuta Age vs Karaage: What is the Difference?

 Chicken Tatsuta-AgeChicken Tatsuta Age

-As seasoned ingredients are cooked, Tatsuta Age typically has a browner color than Karaage.
+Since such seasoned ingredients go into oil, Tatsuta Age typically has a browner color than Karaage.

 Karaage (唐揚げ)